History of the College of Education

 Founded in 1908, the origins of the University of Georgia College of Education can be traced to a $2.25 million donation George Peabody made in the late 1860s in an effort to help rebuild the South after the Civil War through education.

-After the Civil War, George Peabody endowed a fund of $2.25 million to help the South recover from the war through education.
-Many of Georgia's educational and political leaders began asking the state legislature to provide for teacher training at the University of Georgia or for the establishment of a normal school in the Athens area.
+At that time, many of Georgia’s educational and political leaders began asking the state legislature to provide for teacher training at the University of Georgia or for the establishment of a “normal school,” or state-sponsored teachers’ college, in the Athens area.
 Since many of those seeking such training were women, and women were not admitted to the University, the legislature authorized the State Normal School in Athens in 1891.

-By 1900, the State Normal School had nearly as many students – about 279 – as the University, which was over 100 years old.
+By 1900, the State Normal School had nearly as many students – about 279 – as the University.
 Throughout its early history, young men from the University had become teachers; however, for the first 100 years it provided no professional training for them.
 In 1901, the University offered three professional education courses but had few enrollees.
 By 1903, the University, the State Normal School, and the State College of Agriculture and Mechanic Arts (located in Athens) had united to establish a summer session for teachers and prospective teachers in which students could receive credit from whichever institution they were enrolled.
-The University was very careful to name its portion of these efforts the University Summer School since women could not be admitted to its regular classes.

 In these early years of the 20th century, Woofter was one of very few administrators who urged the admission of women to UGA.
 The majority of administrators and trustees did not see the justice of that cause until World War I emptied many of the University’s classrooms.
 In 1919, women were officially admitted to the Peabody School of Education and to the home economics department of the College of Agriculture.

 With the coming of World War II, many young people left the teaching profession for military service or war-related industries, creating a severe teacher shortage.
-Young men left the University in droves for military service.
-Fearing the effects of a generation of children who might not be going to colleges and universities and concerned about its empty classrooms, the University began a major recruitment effort aimed at women, especially those who might become teachers, and leased some of its buildings and grounds to the military for training purposes.
+Fearing the effects of a generation of children who might not be going to colleges and universities and concerned about its empty classrooms, the University began a major recruitment effort aimed at women, especially those who might become teachers.

 By the end of 1944, women made up 75 percent of the University’s enrollees.
 In the mid-1930s Baldwin Hall had been built as the “Practice School” for the College of Education.
 During the war, the U.S. Navy selected the University as the site for one of its five Pre-Flight Schools, and Baldwin Hall was one of several buildings that the Navy took over.
 Practice teaching was moved back to the old Normal School campus.
 Shortly after the war, Baldwin Hall was refurbished to house the College of Education, and practice teaching was moved into the public schools.